brandondunc94/fantasyFootball/README.md

 7. Restart Nginx and gunicorn using:  'sudo systemctl restart nginx' and 'sudo systemctl restart gunicorn'

 ## Postgres commands
-1. Enter into postgres with: 'su - postgres' then 'psql'
+1. Enter into postgres with root user and type: 'su - postgres' then 'psql'
 2. 'DROP DATABASE dbname;' If there are live connections, kill them with SELECT pg_terminate_backend(pg_stat_activity.pid) FROM pg_stat_activity